umarhassan-mitodl/21m.342-fall-2008/content/pages/video-and-audio-classes/lecture-13.md

 *Recordings*

-Many of these recordings come from the Buda Musique [*Ethiopiques* catalog](https://www.budamusique.com/en/catalogue/index/collection/8/ethiopiques).
+Many of these recordings come from the Buda Musique {{% resource_link "4fd99a0e-7ca3-40b7-9211-42b9f0035987" "*Ethiopiques* catalog" %}}.
 The following Ethiopiques CDs were used in the lecture.

 - *Ethiopiques 4: Ethio Jazz and Musique Instrumentale 1969-1974*.
 - *Ethiopiques 13: The Golden Seventies*.